 Employees who require accommodations due to a known limitation related to pregnancy, childbirth, or related medical conditions should notify their Manager or the human resources officer as soon as possible.
 It would be helpful if requests are made in writing, but this is not required, and Managers should ensure that any verbal requests are reported to the human resources officer as soon as possible.
 Upon receiving a request for accommodation, the human resources officer will meet with the Employee to discuss the specific needs and possible accommodations.
 The Employee's preferences will be considered, but UIPA will also evaluate alternative accommodations to determine what is reasonable and effective.
-Managers will be consulted regarding accommodation(s).
+Managers will be consulted regarding accommodations as warranted and will be notified of the agreed upon accommodation(s).
 Accommodations will be provided based on the specific needs of the Employee and the operational requirements of the organization.